Knock, County Mayo: Monsignor James Horan

 Monsignor James Horan (1911–1986) became parish priest of Knock in 1963.
-During his tenure his accomplishments included the construction of a new 10,000 capacity basilica, Our Lady, Queen of Ireland, at Knock Shrine in 1967.
-He was also involved in the construction of Ireland-West Airport, and a visit by Pope John Paul II to Knock in 1979 to commemorate the centenary of the apparition.
+During his tenure, he oversaw the construction of a new basilica church with a capacity for 10,000 worshipers.
+"Our Lady, Queen of Ireland" was consecrated in 1967.
+Monsignor Horan was also involved in the construction of the nearby Ireland West Airport.
+He was a leading advocate in issuing an invitation to Pope John Paul II to visit Knock in 1979 to commemorate the centenary of the Marian apparition.

 Education

 The local primary school is Knock National School, built in 1966.

 Sport

 The local soccer club is Kiltimagh Knock United F.C. established in 2002.
 Their ground, CMS Park, is situated in Cloonlee on the Knock/Kiltimagh Road, 3 km from the village.
-There is no other sports club located in the parish area and players from the village often play for neighbouring clubs.
+There is no other sports club located in the parish area and players from the village often play for Aghamore.

 Transport

-Ireland West Airport Knock, which is located 19 km (12 miles) to the north of the village on the N17 road near Charlestown, was opened by Monsignor James Horan on 30 May 1986 and has been an important tourism boost for the village and shrine.
+Ireland West Airport, which is located 19 km (12 miles) to the north of the village on the N17 road near Charlestown, was opened by Monsignor James Horan on 30 May 1986 and has been an important tourism boost for the village and shrine.